jeffbski/wait-on/README.md

   Reverse operation, wait for resources to NOT be available

+ -s, --simultaneous

+  Simultaneous / Concurrent connections to a resource, default Infinity Setting this to 1 would delay new requests until previous one has completed.
+  Used to limit the number of connections attempted to a resource at a time.

  -t, --timeout

   Maximum time in ms to wait before exiting with failure (1) code,